LunghiGroup/MolForge/README.md

 ## How to Cite MolForge

 When using  MolForge or any of its components, please always cite:

+- Towards exact predictions of spin-phonon relaxation times: an ab initio implementation of open quantum system theory,	arXiv:2112.09236 [cond-mat.mtrl-sci], 2021

+Additional works that contributed towards the formalism implemented in MolForge are:

 - How do phonons relax molecular spins?
 Science Advances, 5 (9), eaax7163, 2019